 Fitchburg - Base Rates - Electric - Fitchburg's base rates are decoupled, and subject to an annual revenue decoupling adjustment mechanism, which includes a cap on the amount that rates may be increased in any year.
 In addition, Fitchburg has an annual capital cost recovery mechanism to recover the revenue requirement associated with certain capital additions.
-On April 3, 2019, the DPU approved Fitchburg's cumulative revenue requirement associated with the Company's 2015 and 2016 capital expenditures, an increase of \$0.4 million.
-The increase was effective January 1, 2018.
-On November 1, 2018, Fitchburg filed its cumulative revenue requirement of \$0.9 million associated with the Company's 2015, 2016 and 2017 capital expenditures.
+On November 1, 2018, Fitchburg filed its cumulative revenue requirement of \$0.9 million associated with the Company's 2015-2017 capital expenditures.
 On December 27, 2018, the filing was approved, effective January 1, 2019, subject to further investigation and reconciliation.
 Final approval of the 2018 filing remains pending.
-On September 5, 2019, Fitchburg's electric division filed with the MDPU a letter of intent to file for a general increase in base rates.
-Under MDPU precedent, a utility company is required to provide no less than a 30 day advance notice of its intent to file for a base rate increase.
-At this time, Fitchburg anticipates that the filing will be made during the fourth quarter 2019.
+On October 29, 2019, Fitchburg filed its cumulative revenue requirement of \$1.1 million associated with the Company's 2015-2018 capital expenditures.
+On December 16, 2019, the filing was approved, effective January 1, 2020, subject to further investigation and reconciliation.
+Final approval of the 2019 filing remains pending.